The mathematical model used to find bodies of missing people in Colombia’s rivers | Science

 To characterize the river, he explains, is to see where each of these accidents is located.

-Then, with these well-identified points and with the help of satellite photos, they began to measure what happened to a body when it crossed the watercourse and came across these accidents.
+Then, with these well-identified points and with the help of satellite photos, they started to measure what happened to a body when it crossed the watercourse and came across these accidents.

 “We used a ‘dummy’ (dummy or puppet) that we named Emilio.
 And we measured both the movement of the water at these points and the movement of the ‘dummy’ to be able to draw various conclusions”, emphasizes Pérez.